Page Template

 Siren’s Seduction

-Publisher: Parker Publishing
+Publisher: Udumbara Publishing

-Contemporary & Paranormal Romance, Erotic
+Contemporary Romance, Erotic

-Niko Chow craves solitude.
-Only fate won’t leave him in peace.
-After losing his wife and unborn child in a car crash, he slips into the dark world of alcoholism.
-His desire to overcome his addiction leads him to a promise made to a dying friend and into the arms of a seductive chanteuse.
 Donovan Matthews ignites a passion within him he has long denied.
-The more time he spends with her, the more Niko finds her spitfire determination and generous heart as sensuous and exotic as the Lotus Blossoms that bloom in his garden.
+The more time he spends with her, the more Niko finds her spitfire determination and generous heart as sensuous and exotic as the lotus blossoms that bloom in his garden.
 Can she end his internal war and help heal his aching soul?

 Read an Excerpt